LinaMWu/advent_of_code_2024/day8/README.md

 ....#.....
 ..........
 ```
-In fact, the three T-frequency antennas are all exactly in line with two antennas, so they are all also antinodes!
-This brings the total number of antinodes in the above example to 9.
+In fact, the three `T`-frequency antennas are all exactly in line with two antennas, so they are all also antinodes!
+This brings the total number of antinodes in the above example to `9`.

-The original example now has 34 antinodes, including the antinodes that appear on every antenna:
+The original example now has `34` antinodes, including the antinodes that appear on every antenna:
 ```
 ##....#....#
 .#.#....0...